catblue/RepData_PeerAssessment1/PA1_template.md

 This analysis makes use of data from a personal activity monitoring device.
 The device collects data at 5 minute intervals through out the day.

-The data consists of two months of data from an anonymous individual collected between 1-st of October and 30-th of November 2012, the number of steps taken in 5 minute intervals each day.
+The data is the number of steps taken in 5 minute intervals each day by an anonymous individual.
+It covers two months of data collected between 1-st of October and 30-th of November 2012.

 **Source of the data**: https://d396qusza40orc.cloudfront.net/repdata%2Fdata%2Factivity.zip